functions-lab/geo2sigmap/package/README.md

 Choose the building height source mode with `--building-height-mode`:

 - `lidar-osm` or `1`: LiDAR HAG sampling and averaging, OSM explicit height tags (`building:height`, then `height`), OSM floor-count tags (`building:levels`, then `levels`), then random Gaussian fallback.
 This is the default.
 - `overture` or `2`: Overture footprints with Overture BuildingParts preferred when available for more detailed geometry.
-Heights use Overture exact height, Overture levels times floor height, then random Gaussian fallback; part base offsets use Overture `min_height` or `min_floor` when present.
+Heights use Overture exact height, Overture levels times floor height, LiDAR HAG sampling and averaging, then random Gaussian fallback; part base offsets use Overture `min_height` or `min_floor` when present.
 This mode does not query OSM buildings.

 ### 2) Generate 3D Scene using One Point + Rectangle Dimension
 ```console